Name: Amanda Blewitt

-Prior to doctoral study, Amanda worked for community development, women’s empowerment, and educational nonprofit organizations in Honduras and Ecuador for a total of six years.
-She has additionally worked as an educator in Colombia, South Africa, India, and the U.S. Amanda holds a Master of Education in International Education Policy & Management from Vanderbilt University’s Peabody College and a Bachelor of Arts in English Literature from Franklin & Marshall College.
+Prior to doctoral study, Amanda worked for community development, women’s empowerment, and educational nonprofit organizations in Honduras and Ecuador for six years, and she has worked or volunteered as an educator for universities and nonprofits in the U.S. and numerous international settings.
+Amanda holds a Master of Education in International Education Policy & Management from Vanderbilt University’s Peabody College and a Bachelor of Arts in English Literature from Franklin & Marshall College.

 Blewitt, A., Choi, C., & King, E. (2021).
 Combining the theory and practice of peace and conflict studies through an experiential conflict analysis activity.
 PS: Political Science & Politics. doi:10.1017/S1049096521000445

 King, E. (PI), Dunlop, E., Acris, S., and Blewitt, A. $25,000.
 (2018–2019).
 Innovative Social Change Methodologies in International Development.
 GIZ German Federal Ministry for Economic Cooperation and Development.